EnsemblGSOC/Ensembl-Repeat-Identification/README.md

 ```

  ## Data Generation:
-The model uses fasta and its paired annotation to make predictions. <br/>
+The model uses DNA sequence extract from  genome fasta file and its paired annotation as label as training data <br/>
 **Download And Generate Required Files:**
 In order to download and generate needed files should run:
 ```shell